exasol/row-level-security-lua/doc/developer_guide/developer_guide.md

 We recommend installing and using `lua5.1`.

 Now add the `LUA_PATH` environment variable here too.
 Go to `Run` &rarr; `Edit configurations` &rarr; `Templates` &rarr; `Lua Script`.
-We assume that you have already run the tests via a terminal and you added an enviroment variable there.
+We assume that you have already run the tests via a terminal and you added an environment variable there.
 Now check it via a terminal command:

 ```bash
 echo $LUA_PATH
 ```

-Copy the output, in the `Enviroment variables` field press `Browse` &rarr; `Add`.
+Copy the output, in the `Environment variables` field press `Browse` &rarr; `Add`.
 Paste the lines you copied to the `Value` field and add `LUA_PATH` as a `Name`.

 Now you can right-click any unit-test class and `Run...` or use hot keys `[CTRL] + [SHIFT] + [F10]`.

 ### Running the Unit Tests From Eclipse IDE

-We recommend you install the [Lua Development Tools](LDT)](https://www.eclipse.org/ldt/) when working on this project using the Eclipse IDE.
+We recommend you install the [Lua Development Tools (LDT)](https://www.eclipse.org/ldt/) when working on this project using the Eclipse IDE.
 If you add the Lua nature to the project, you can set the paths `src/main/lua` and `src/test/lua` as source paths.
 This way you can directly run the unit test as Lua application (`[CTRL] + [F11]`) without further configuration.